 Bacon makes everything better, including these yummy gluten free maple donuts with bacon!
 If you love maple and bacon flavors, these baked gluten free donuts should go on your must-try list!

-Ever since I tried Psycho Donuts wacky gluten free maple bacon donuts I have been obsessed with bacon and maple.
+Since I tried Psycho Donuts' wacky gluten free maple bacon donuts, I have been obsessed with bacon and maple.
 Our family fell in love with these donut shop donuts!
 If you haven't tried maple bacon donuts, I encourage you to try this recipe!

 Why these gluten free maple donuts are great: